eltmarin/FEMA_EMarin/README.md

 # FEMA_EMarin
-Analyzing distribution of FEMA assistance in Florida and Texas based on income levels and race
+Analyzing distribution of FEMA assistance in Lousiana based on income levels and race